scailable/sclbl-integration-sdk/socket-json-postprocessor-python-image-example/README.md

 Socket Json Postprocessor Python Example
 =========================

-This example application provides an example on how to create a Python based postprocessor that can be integrated with the Scailable Edge AI Manager.
+This example application provides an example on how to create a Python based image postprocessor that can be integrated with the Scailable Edge AI Manager.

 # Json Postprocessors Control Flow